Part of the 2019 Philadelphia Fringe Festival

 Sunday, September 8th, directly following bilialien, so probably 9:15 or so.

 choreographer, performer, director, writer, bartender

-Performance is a place to practice survival, to inoculate yourself against what is most uncomfortable in life: absurdity.
-Chaos.
-Lack of resolution.
+Performance is a place to practice survival.
 If the body is the locus of all earthly experience, performance is a place to put it under a microscope.
 Or telescope.